steveohara/calendar-extension/README.md

 create a proper Calendar plugin so this is the next best thing.
 Filter out the events using some CSS hacks.

-It's pretty simple, the extension has the option to hide the events on the screen that are designated as being optional by scanning the DOM and making the screen elements `display:none`.
+It's pretty simple, the extension has the option to hide the events on the screen that are designated as being optional by scanning the DOM and making the screen elements `display:none` or to make the optional events almost transparent with `opacity:0.2`

 You can turn on the feature from either the icon on the toolbar or from a context menu.